microsoft/reverse-proxy/docs/docfx/articles/diagnosing-yarp-issues.md

 * HttpClientTelemetryConsumer

 To use either of these you create a class implementing a [telemetry interface](https://microsoft.github.io/reverse-proxy/api/Yarp.Telemetry.Consumption.html#interfaces), such as [`IForwarderTelemetryConsumer`](https://github.com/microsoft/reverse-proxy/blob/release/latest/src/TelemetryConsumption/Forwarder/IForwarderTelemetryConsumer.cs):
-// what's the difference for the first and the last methods?

 ```C#
 public class ForwarderTelemetry : IForwarderTelemetryConsumer
 {